asappresearch/flambe/docs/basics/experiment.rst

 Resources (Additional Files and Folders)
 ----------------------------------------

-The :attr:`~flambe.experiment.Experiment.resources` argument lets users specify files that can be used in the :class:`~flambe.experiment.Experiment` (usually local datasets, embeddings or other files).
+The :attr:`~flambe.pipeline.Pipeline.resources` argument lets users specify files that can be used in the :class:`~flambe.pipeline.Pipeline` (usually local datasets, embeddings or other files).

 For example:

 .. code-block:: yaml

-    !Experiment
+    !Pipeline
     ...

     resources: